 The city has so much history that children who do not seem to be interested in learning about our country’s history, will not be able to leave without picking up fun history facts of St. Augustine.

-St. Augustine is recognized as 'The Nation's Oldest City'.
-It was founded by the Spanish in 1565, decades before Christopher Columbus, becoming the first European settled city in the USA.
+St. Augustine is recognized as ‘The Nation’s Oldest City’.
+It was founded by the Spanish in 1565, becoming the first European-settled city in the USA.

 St. Augustine has fought off pirates, housed past Presidents, and withstood hurricanes giving visitors a chance to see some spectacular architecture.

-If you are looking to take your family to the Nation's Oldest City, or make the best itinerary for a St. Augustine vacation, then here are some of the best things to do in St. Augustine with kids.
+If you are looking to take your family to the Nation’s Oldest City, or make the best itinerary for a St. Augustine vacation or road trip, then here are some of the best things to do in St. Augustine with kids.

 The reenactment of cannon fire is enough to get your kids excited to visit this National Monument.
 It did for our kids!
 Be sure to check out the National Park’s website to find out the cannon fire schedule as it does change.